Priorities for Strategy 2.1

 Characterize the developmental trajectories of brain maturation and dimensions of behavior to understand the roots of mental illnesses across diverse populations

-The fundamental intent of this strategy is to support research that breaks new ground in understanding the development of mental illness from early life through illness course to guide the development of preventive or preemptive interventions.
-NIMH encourages studies that seek to characterize developmental processes across biological and behavioral domains of analysis that give rise to mental illnesses throughout the lifespan; to identify sensitive periods for typical and atypical mental health trajectories; and, to determine modifiers of maturational and illness trajectories, emphasizing periods of sensitivity to perturbation and/or potential for intervention.
+The fundamental intent of this strategy is to support research that breaks new ground in understanding the development of mental illnesses from early life through illness course to guide the development of preventive or preemptive interventions.
+NIMH encourages studies that seek to characterize developmental processes across biological and behavioral domains of analysis that increase risk for or give rise to mental illnesses throughout the lifespan; to identify sensitive periods for typical and atypical mental health trajectories across racial, ethnic, and socioeconomically diverse populations; and, to determine modifiers of maturational and illness trajectories, emphasizing periods of sensitivity to perturbation and/or potential for intervention.
 Applications should take into account the dynamic and non-linear nature of development, simultaneously evaluate multiple domains of function, and incorporate normative maturational influences.

 - Characterize developmental processes across biological and behavioral domains of analysis that give rise to mental illnesses throughout the lifespan.